 The annual SHINE Clinical Research Training Programme provides the opportunity for clinicians and basic researchers to advance their knowledge and skills required for conducting impactful, collaborative HIV research.
-This year, the programme will focus on exploring the best practices supporting each of the key elements of a successful HIV clinical research study: from study design, through to implementation, management, and dissemination of study results.
+In 2019, the programme focused on exploring the best practices supporting each of the key elements of a successful HIV clinical research study: from study design, through to implementation, management, and dissemination of study results.

-The meeting will be co-chaired by Dr Marta Boffito and Professor Alan Winston accompanied by a panel of international HIV experts who will lead the audience through a 1.5-day journey of highly interactive small-group workshops, panel discussions and plenary sessions.
+The meeting was co-chaired by Dr Marta Boffito and Professor Alan Winston accompanied by a panel of international HIV experts who led the audience through a 1.5-day journey of highly interactive small-group workshops, panel discussions and plenary sessions.

 - What makes research impactful

 - Translating HIV research into clinical practice and beyond

 - Hot topics in the field of HIV research

 - Interactive workshops covering:

 - Clinical Study Design